l33tllama/leofebey.com/pages/04.blog/ipads-arent-the-future-of-computing/item.md

 ### Footnote - personal iPad ownership
 I had an iPad Mini gen 4 (128GB) for about 18 months total.
 It was a really nice device for my tasks - reading the news, social media, emails.
 After 6 months of ownership, I sold it and bought a 2018 iPad (non Air or Pro).
 Mainly because I wanted a bigger screen for video, and that iPad supported the Apple Pencil.
 I kind of hated that iPad because of the non-laminated screen, and the LCD wasn't great for darker videos (eg. TV in the 90s).
-The laminated screen made it feel so cheap and tacky.
+The non-laminated screen made it feel so cheap and tacky.
 And the LCD image quality was oversaturated and didn't handle high contrast very well.
 So I sold that again and bought another iPad Mini.

 I had the iPad mini for another year, however I finally decided that I wanted something better for videos, due to the small, 4:3 screen.
 I'd be inclined to get out my Surface Go for video, though my Surface Go was a bit cumbersome to use as a tablet, and lacks the tablet apps.